goadesign/clue/example/weather/README.md

 scripts/server
 ```

-`scripts/setup` download build dependencies and compiles the services.
+`scripts/setup` configures all the required dependencies and compiles the services.
 `scripts/server` runs the services using
 [overmind](https://github.com/DarthSim/overmind). `scripts/server` also starts
-`docker-compose` with a configuration that runs the Grafana agent, cortex, tempo
+`docker-compose` with a configuration that runs a self-hosted deployment of
-and dashboard locally.
+[SigNoz](https://signoz.io/) as backend for instrumentation.

 ### Making a Request